Seven Bark Hydrangea

 Seven Bark 2-4 Feet

 Seven Bark is native to North America.
 The very similar “Annabelle” Hydrangea is a cultivar of this native hydrangea.
 It grows in the Eastern United States from New York to Florida and can be found west as far as the eastern part of Oklahoma.
 It is very cold tolerant for a hydrangea, but it prefers specific growing conditions.
 It likes consistent, well-drained, moist soils.
 It can be found under wooded canopies near rivers and streams.
 Some people call it the Smooth Hydrangea or Wild Hydrangea.
 These shrubs are also called Snow Hill Hydrangea and also Hydrangea Arborescens by the scientific name.
-They grow to several feet tall and can also grow and spread to be several feet wide.
 They are wonderful because they can be trimmed and shaped to the desired height and size for all gardens and lawns.
 They do best when trimmed after they have bloomed for the season.
 They grow to become very thick and dense and work great to create and provide a natural border for lawns.
 They need no special attention or maintaining.
 They grow to become very strong and hardy as their trunks and limbs are a woody texture.
 This shrub gives beautiful large green leaves, and the blooms are amazing as they appear in large and small balls that resemble snowballs as they grow.
-They are perfect for climate zones four through nine.
 These shrubs add a great amount of curb appeal to a home and look outstanding where ever they are planted.